 COVID-19 Latest information

-As the national experience of and response to COVID-19 continues to unfold, NEDC will continue to share useful information about COVID-19 for the eating disorder community both here and on social media.
-Please see a list of curated links below, and check back regularly.
+As the national experience of and response to COVID-19 continues to unfold, NEDC continues to share useful information about COVID-19 for the eating disorder community both here and on social media.
+Please see a list of curated links below and check back regularly.

 NOTE CHANGES TO MBS ITEM NUMBERS:

 Changes to COVID-19 Temporary MBS Telehealth Services: July 2021: New, continuing and discontinued telephone items for GPs and Other Medical Practitioners.